-In 2019 we have more than 40 nationalities enrolled in International School Moshi.
+In 2019 we have more than 40 nationalities enrolled in UWC East Africa.
 About one third of students across the two campuses are Tanzanian citizens, usually the children of local business people or of parents working for international organisations.
 Many of our expatriate families are working with the UN or for businesses involved with the flourishing tourist trade in this area of Tanzania.
 Others are working as medical personnel or as missionaries.
 There are many children whose parents are working elsewhere in Africa and a number of IB diploma students who have come from Europe or North America specifically to study in Africa for the last two years of their schooling.
-As ISM becomes a UWC school, we expect the diversity of our student body to increase considerably.
+Now that we have become a UWC school, we expect the diversity of our student body to increase considerably.

 Our teaching staff are drawn from several countries including Australia, Belgium, Canada, France, Kenya, New Zealand, South Africa, Tanzania, UK, and the USA.
 The strong reputation that the school has built up over many years enables us to employ a high quality teaching faculty, all well-qualified, and the majority experienced in teaching the subjects and curricula offered in the school.
 Continuing professional development is important to us as a school and we encourage all teachers to regularly attend workshops and conferences, hence upgrading their professional skills.
 Our teachers are, with few exceptions, trained as IB teachers and we ensure that they receive IB training in their respective subjects before or during their time at the school.